IBM-Cloud/DevOps-Services-Docs/docs/sourcecontrol/index.md

 ## GitHub
 You can either create a GitHub repo or link to a repo.
-For more details, see these topics in the docs:
+For more details, see these topics:

 * [Git source control](/docs/git)
 * [Linking work items in Bluemix DevOps Services to code changes in GitHub](docs/githubhooks).

 ## Git
 If you decide to use Git for source control management, you create a Git repo that is hosted on Bluemix.
 You can also host a local Git repo.
 To do so, create your DevOps Services project, and then force push your local repo to the new hosted repo.
-For more information, see these topics in the docs:
+For more information, see these topics:

 * [Git source control](/docs/git)
 * [Setting up local clients to work with Git source control](gitclient)